dock108/mini-golf-break/DEVELOPMENT_GUIDE.md

 ### CameraController Class (`src/controls/CameraController.js`)

 Manages the camera system:
-- Positions camera behind the ball looking toward the hole
+- Positions camera with a high-angle view at the start of each hole, framing the tee and cup
+- Calculates a target slightly ahead of the ball (based on velocity or hole direction)
-- Follows the ball during motion
+- Follows the calculated target smoothly during motion and aiming
 - Handles smooth transitions between states
 - Provides optimal viewing angles